Spectral rigidity of two-dimensional Liouville tori: Length-isospectral families of Liouville metrics: Proof of Theorem

-\underline{\textit{Step 2: openness.}} Our next goal is to show the openness of condition \eqref{eq:NCC goal 1}.
-We begin by reformulating \eqref{eq:NCC goal 1} as follows.
-Lift the system to universal cover and consider the equivalent setting of $\Z^2$periodic metrics $g$ on $\R^2$ and still denote by $\Phi_g^t$ the associated geodesic flow on the sphere bundle $S\R^2$.
+\begin{proof} Let $g$ be a $C^2$ metric on $\T^2$ and let $(m,n) \in \Z^2$.
+We shall reformulate the conclusions in terms of intersection properties of certain compact sets in the phase space.
+We begin by lifting the system to the universal cover and consider the equivalent setting of $\Z^2$-periodic metrics $g$ on $\R^2$.
+We still denote by $\Phi_g^t$ the associated geodesic flow on the unit tangent bundle $S\R^2$.
+We denote by $S\R^2$ the unit tangent bundle on $\R^2$ with respect to $g$ and let $\pi: S\R^2 \to \R^2$ be the canonical projection.
 Write